-- (1) DEPARTMENT.
-The State Department of Education. - (2) SOCIAL-BEHAVIORAL SKILLS.
+(3) SOCIAL-BEHAVIORAL SKILLS.
 Non-cognitive skills and executive functioning including, but not limited to, the ability to attend to tasks; shift attention in response to expectations; inhibit socially inappropriate responses; process, remember, and use information; and manage emotions such as frustration, anger, and stress.
-Examples of inadequate social-behavioral skills include, but are not limited to, the inability to self-identify emotions, express thoughts and emotions, perform healthy conflict resolution, manage anger, and a diagnosis of Attention Deficit and Hyperactivity Disorder (ADHD).
+Examples of inadequate social-behavioral skills may include the inability to self-identify emotions, express thoughts and emotions, perform healthy conflict resolution, manage anger, or a diagnosis of Attention Deficit and Hyperactivity Disorder (ADHD).